stem cells treatment for Multiple Sclerosis

 • Neurotrophic repair functions from neural cells for neurological disorders

-Long term benefits of MSC+ stem cells for neurological conditions can include inhibited adaptive immune responses, stop disease progression, creating new white blood cells repairing nerve insulating myelin, inhibit innate immune responses, proliferation of regulatory t cells,white blood cells, B cells & NK cells
+Long-term benefits of UC-MSC+ stem cells for Neurological conditions such as relapsing-remitting MS can significantly impact daily life.
+This can include inhibited adaptive immune responses, stopping disease progression, creating new white blood cells, repairing nerve insulating myelin, inhibiting innate immune responses, and proliferation of regulatory t cells, white blood cells, B cells & stem cells found in various tissues.
+NK cells, a type of cell found in the immune system,

 Is Multiple Sclerosis Genetic Testing Available?

-MS is generally not considered a hereditary disease but there are over 100 genetic markers that have been identified as increasing the risk of getting MS. Clinical trials, mRNA vaccines, and gene therapies are being developed to target genetic defects using several gene-editing methods including zinc finger nucleases, transcription activator-like effector nucleases (TALENs), and the clustered regularly interspaced short palindromic repeats (CRISPR)/Cas9 systems.
-Gene testing is till in its very early days however the early patients showed improvement.
-The goal of these new promising alternative treatments for MS would be to use the combination of stem cell therapy after completion of genome editing or mRNA vaccines which is currently in clinical trials.
+MS is generally not considered a hereditary disease.
+Still, there are over 100 genetic markers that have been identified as increasing the risk of getting MS. Clinical trials, mRNA vaccines, which hold potential, are being reviewed by the MS Society., and gene therapies are being developed to target genetic defects using several gene-editing methods including zinc finger nucleases, transcription activator-like effector nucleases (TALENs), and the clustered regularly interspaced short palindromic repeats (CRISPR)/Cas9 systems.
+Gene testing is still very early; however, the early patients showed improvement.
+The goal of these new promising alternative treatments for MS would be to use the combination of stem cell therapy after completing genome editing or mRNA vaccines, which are currently in clinical trials.

 Treatment for Progressive MS w/ Stem Cells in 2024

-The Regeneration Center has developed a multistage program to treat MS. Nerve Cells and nerve fibers, exosomes, Brain stem cells and neurons are able properly to regenerate damaged areas of nerve myelin and axons while mesenchymal stem cells help to reverse any damage caused by autoimmune disease.
-This alone can slow down, stop, or even reverse the progressive nature of MS while the enriched neural cells, glial cells astrocytes & neural progenitor cells can target the brain lesions that exist.
+The Regeneration Center has developed a multi-stage program to treat MS. Nerve Cells, nerve fibers, exosomes, Brain stem cells, and neurons can properly regenerate damaged areas of nerve myelin and axons.
+In contrast, mesenchymal stem cells help to reverse any damage caused by autoimmune disease.
+This alone can slow down, stop, or even reverse the progressive nature of MS. At the same time, enriched neural cells, glial cells, astrocytes, and neural progenitor cells are used to target the existing brain lesions.

 1 Yr After Stem Cell Therapy for Progressive Multiple Sclerosis